 “Custom Motorcycles” are also provided an exemption.
 A person can own multiple custom motorcycles, but they must be labeled as such.
 Further, these bikes can only be ridden to and from bike shows.
 The owner must attach a label to the frame that reads, “This motorcycle is exempt from EPA emissions requirements.
 Its use on public roads is limited pursuant to CFR 86.497-78(c).”

 Believe it or not, these new regulations for Kit Bikes and Customs Motorcycles are less stringent than the old rules.
 The 1980 standards for these bikes did not allow for these exemptions.
 In fact, most small manufacturers of engines are already compliant (or in the process of becoming compliant) with upcoming EPA standards.

 It is not illegal to change a motorcycle’s exhaust system.
 However, the new exhaust must still be in compliance with EPA standards.
-Many after-market exhausts are not.
-Which raises the question of how people get away with putting on after-market exhausts that do not meet regulations?
+Many after-market exhausts are not, yet thousands of people install these after-market pipes on their motorcycles.
+How can so many people get away with putting on after-market exhausts that do not meet regulations?
 The answer is a lack of enforcement.

 In 1972, a bill was introduced at the federal level that would limit noise from automobiles, possibly including motorcycles.
 This bill floated around Washington for almost a decade, and was eventually abandoned in 1981, having never made it into law.